KontorProtocol/Documentation/docs/examples/shared-account-dynamic.md

 ```

 ## Testing
 This test mirrors the `shared-account` test but requires a `token` contract address for dynamic calls.
-It validates account creation, deposits, withdrawals, balance queries, tenant listing, and error handling for unauthorized actions and insufficient balances.

 ```rust
 #[cfg(test)]